seanrubin/python-challenge/README.md

   Greatest Decrease in Profits: Feb-14 ($-1825558)

-  From this you can see that the highest increase in profits took place on August 16th and the greatest decrease in profits took place on Feburary 14th.
+  From this you can see that the total profits were $22,564,198 over eighty-six months and the average change by the months was a decrease of $8,311.11.
+The day with the highest increase in profits took place on August 16th and the day with the greatest decrease in profits took place on Feburary 14th.

 ------------------------------------------------------------------------------